Concacaf Gold Cup draw: USMNT set for T&T rematch in regional competition | Goal.com

 Concacaf Gold Cup draw: USMNT set for T&T rematch in regional competition

-The U.S. national soccer team will get a shot at some redemption in the 2019 Gold Cup, with the team’s return to competitive action pitting Gregg Berhalter’s side against Trinidad & Tobago in Group D.
+The U.S. men's national team will get a shot at some redemption in the 2019 Gold Cup, with Gregg Berhalter’s side pitted against Trinidad & Tobago in Group D in their return to competitive action.

 The USA will face off against the team that knocked it out of the 2018 World Cup four days later, with Berhalter and company slated to take on Trinidad & Tobago at Cleveland’s FirstEnergy Stadium on June 22.